David OReilly (artist)

-David OReilly (born 1985) is an Irish artist, film maker and game developer based in Los Angeles, California, United States.
+David OReilly (born 1985) is an Irish artist, film maker and game developer based in Los Angeles, California.

 Work

 Animation

 OReilly began his animation career at the age of 14, where he worked at Cartoon Saloon.

 Aside from a 1-minute film entitled Ident, from which he draws his logo, the earliest work available on his website is WOFL2106.
 This short draws equally on original designs and popular internet memes to create a disturbing landscape of serenity juxtaposed with chaos.
 This film sets the tone for his entire œuvre, though the direct inclusion of outside memes disappears in his later work.

 He created several animation sequences and props for the 2007 film Son of Rambow, as well as animation for the "guide" sequences in The Hitchhiker's Guide to the Galaxy, with Shynola.

 He created the first video for Irish rock band U2's single "I'll Go Crazy If I Don't Go Crazy Tonight".
 The video was released on U2.com on 21 July 2009.

 In 2007, he produced the surreal short film "RGB XYZ" which tells the story of a young man kicked out of his parents' house to work in the big city, while using low poly graphics, compression artefacts, text to speech voices, jarring colour palettes, and discordant tones.

 His short film Please Say Something was awarded the Golden Bear at the 2009 Berlin International Film Festival, Best Narrative Short at the 2009 Ottawa International Animation Festival and several other awards.

 His short film, The External World, premiered at the 67th Venice Film Festival and the 2011 Sundance Film Festival, and has since won over forty awards on its festival circuit including the IFTA for Best Animation.

 He wrote, directed, produced and animated the Adventure Time episode "A Glitch Is a Glitch" for Cartoon Network, becoming the first guest director in the network's 20-year history.

 In 2013 he worked on the Spike Jonze movie Her as animation director on the sequences where the characters are playing video games.